fazpass/fia-documentation/README.md

 ##### HE (Header Enrichment)

 HE uses network to verify the user.
 User will not receive an OTP and does not need to input any OTP.

-User have to use data carrier for internet to use this OTP type.
-Will not be available if user used another method for internet (Wifi, Bluetooth, etc.)
+Only available if user uses data carrier for internet.

 To validate this auth type, call `validateHE()` method.
 First callback will be fired if there is an error.